The VSLO® Program FAQs

 What is the criteria for becoming a Host institution in the AAMC’s Visiting Student Learning Opportunities™ (VSLO®) program?

 An institution must either be an AAMC member or have at least one Accreditation Council for Graduate Medical Education or American Osteopathic Association-accredited program.
-If your institution is located outside the United States, your institution must be accredited by accrediting bodies recognized by the World Federation for Medical Education.
+If your institution is located outside the United States, your institution must be listed in the World Directory for Medical Schools (WDOMS) and be nationally accredited.

 Additionally, programs that wish to offer observerships or electives to final-year medical students must be committed to supervising students and providing candid feedback on an evaluation form at the completion of the educational experience.